ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 * Add a more real-world test of the collision prevention
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Functional tests.

 ## Commit #666
 ### Hash